 This a-maze-ing part of the park was probably our little guy’s favorite bit of the trip.

 We let him loose and watched him run like a wind, occasionally crashing face-first to the hedge.

 By the time we got out of the maze, his legs and arms were covered in white dust from the gravel.

-He sat down to properly examine few of the specimen.
+He sat down to properly examine few of the specimens.
 The gravel passed his test of quality and he made sure that it was spread evenly on his legs and arms.

 After a quick wash in the toilets, we went upstairs to check the hammocks.

-A beautiful fun-filled day in the nature with my two guys and some beesties chasing us along the way among lavender.
+A beautiful fun-filled day in nature with my two guys and some besties chasing us along the way among the lavender.
 Can’t wait to go back next year, properly equipped in a bee protective suit.

 Booking a trip to Fuengirola and you're not sure if October is too cold already?…